manvendramaan/NodeJS_Contact_Book_Application/README.md

   ]
 }

-<b>Note :</b> Use this token for Basic Authentication for accessing APIs.
+<b>Note :</b> Create your own token using this API for Basic Authentication for accessing APIs because the token expires in 24 hrs.

 ************************************************************